Columbo: International reception

+Renewed popularity in 2020s

+In the 2020s, the renewed popularity of Columbo with much younger audiences has been noted by several media publications.
+Collider and the BBC emphasized the timeless nature of Peter Falk's performance.
+GameRant suggested that the show is "comfort viewing" and that its repetitive nature easily engenders Internet memes.

 Home media

+VHS

+On August 3, 1994, MCA/Universal Home Video released the episode "Murder by the Book" on VHS.

 DVD

 As of January 10, 2012, Universal Studios had released all 69 episodes of Columbo on DVD.
 The episodes are released in the same chronological order as they were originally broadcast.
 On October 16, 2012, Universal released Columbo—The Complete Series on DVD in Region 1.

 Because the Columbo episodes from 1989 to 2003 were aired very infrequently, different DVD sets have been released around the world.
 In many Region 2 and Region 4 countries, all episodes have now been released as 10 seasons, with the 10th comprising the last 14 episodes, from "Columbo Goes to College" (1990) to "Columbo Likes the Nightlife" (2003).
 In France and The Netherlands (also Region 2), the DVDs were grouped differently and released as 12 seasons.

-In Region 1, all episodes from seasons 8 on are grouped differently; the episodes that originally aired on ABC were released under the title COLUMBO: The Mystery Movie Collection.
+In Region 1, all episodes from Seasons 8 on are grouped differently; the episodes that originally aired on ABC were released under the title COLUMBO: The Mystery Movie Collection.

 Blu-ray

-The complete series was released on Blu-ray in Japan in 2011 as a ten-season set, taken from new HD masters and original 1.33:1 (4:3) aspect ratio (1989–2003 episodes are presented in 1.78:1 (16:9)).
+The complete series was released on Blu-ray in Japan in 2011 as a ten-season set, taken from new HD masters and original 1.33:1 (4:3) aspect ratio, apart from the 1989–2003 episodes presented in 1.78:1 (16:9)).
 The set contains 35 discs and is presented in a faux-wooden cigar box.
 It features a brochure with episode details, and a script for the Japanese version of Prescription: Murder.
 Special features include the original 96-minute version of Étude In Black and the original NBC Mystery Movie title sequence.
 In addition, many episodes include isolated music and sound-effects tracks.
 Before this set's release, only the episodes up to Murder, a Self-Portrait were released on DVD in Japan.

+In late 2023, specialist film distributor Kino Lorber released the first seven seasons of Columbo on Blu-ray in North America, using an NBCUniversal remaster.
+Although it was planned that the Blu-ray would have a commentary track for each episode, it was later cancelled for unexplained reasons.
+In mid-2024, Kino Lorber released a Blu-ray set of the remaining seasons in North America.